 If you are dissatisfied with the service you received from a private physiotherapist you will need to contact the practice where you were treated as they will have their own complaints process.

+- Where it is alleged that the member’s behaviour impacts on the reputation of the CSP.
 The CSP is responsible for maintaining and protecting the reputation of the Society.
-If a CSP member has acted in a way to damage public trust or confidence in the Society (including on social media), please email firstname.lastname@example.org and we will look into it.
-However, we can only take action if there is an issue to pursue against someone.
+If a CSP member has acted in a way to damage public trust or confidence in the Society (including on social media), the complaint will be considered.

-We do not provide mediation or arbitration services between CSP members and patients or between members or get involved in business or private disputes involving members.
+- mediation or arbitration services between CSP members and patients or between members

 - contesting decisions on admission to membership of the CSP